Wrongful Death Attorneys in Charleston, SC

 - Do not accept a settlement without considering your options/talking to your attorney – what insurance companies initially offer is typically far less than the value of the claim.
 If the insurance company refuses to offer a fair amount, we will likely recommend filing a suit.

-- Don’t wait too long to file a wrongful death claim or speak with one of our attorneys.
+- Don’t wait too long to file a claim or speak with one of our wrongful death attorneys.

 - Don’t attempt to handle your wrongful death case on your own – you and your family should be focused on healing, not the intricate legal process that’s designed to be difficult for you to take on alone.